thisisparker/dotnet-jekyll/_posts/2012-09-03-answering-paul-kellys-how-many-questions.md

 > How many notes in a saxophone?

 This one’s a bit tougher.
 These days, the standard accepted range for saxophone is between a B♭ below the treble clef to an F♯ above it.
-That’s about two and a half octaves, or a total of 32 notes. ((The glib answer, of course, is that there are twelve notes, repeated in various octaves.))
-It’s possible, if a bit convoluted, to play a low A and a high G, so we can add two for a total of 34 notes.
+That’s about two and a half octaves, or a total of 32 notes.[^1] It’s possible, if a bit convoluted, to play a low A and a high G, so we can add two for a total of 34 notes.

 > How many tears in a bottle of gin?

 Assuming an average bottle size of 750 mL, and an average tear size of 6.2 µl (as per the research of [S. Mishima, A. Gasset, S. D. Klyce, Jr., and J. L. Baum \[pdf\]](http://www.iovs.org/content/5/3/264.full.pdf)), a bottle of gin could fit [121,000 tears](http://www.wolframalpha.com/input/?i=750+ml+%2F+6.2+µl).
 I don’t know why you’d want to do that, though.

+[^1]: The glib answer, of course, is that there are twelve notes, repeated in various octaves.